10 Days in Argentina: 7 Sample Itineraries

 Spring, from September-November, is the best time to for this Argentina holiday with little rain and mild temperatures.
 Winter follows (June-August) with colder nights and very little rainfall.

 Autumn (March through May) brings the most rain, making excursions more difficult and the road from Posadas rougher to navigate.
-Summer is extremely hot and humid.
+Summer, from December through March is extremely hot and humid.

 What to pack for this itinerary?